 Bitcoin Mining: How Much Electricity Does It Take and Why People Are Worried

-Tesla CEO Elon Musk shook up the crypto market in 2021 when he said his company would.
-His reasoning had to do with the large amount of energy generated by fossil fuels that is needed to operate .
+Tesla CEO Elon Musk shook up the crypto market in 2021 when he said his company would no longer accept bitcoin for vehicle purchases.
+His reasoning had to do with the large amount of energy generated by fossil fuels that is needed to operate cryptocurrency.
 Musk has since taken a new approach by delivering Tesla Megapack batteries to a bitcoin mining facility in Texas in May.

-ethereal, and other popular cryptos reached just like crypto-dependent , raising concerns about the increasing amount of energy required to mine the coins.
-As the , crypto mining has continued to consume about as much energy as Argentina and have a carbon footprint equivalent to that of Greece, according to a research report titled “Revisiting Bitcoin’s Carbon Footprint,” published in February.
+Bitcoinethereal, dogcoin and other popular cryptos reached records in 2021just like crypto-dependent NFT, raising concerns about the increasing amount of energy required to mine the coins.
+As the crypto markets crashed in 2022, crypto mining has continued to consume about as much energy as Argentina and have a carbon footprint equivalent to that of Greece, according to a research report titled “Revisiting Bitcoin’s Carbon Footprint,” published in February.
 As the energy bill of cryptocurrency mining increases, so does the amount of carbon and waste, adding to the growing climate crisis.

 Here’s what you need to know about crypto mining and its energy uses.